2013 Board of Directors

 in Salt Lake City, UT since 1998.
 He also has been both a practicing lawyer, including a partner at Paul, Hastings, Janofsky and Walker in Los Angeles, and a legal educator at the University of Utah, the University of Georgia and Pacific McGeorge School of Law.
 At the latter, Spurgeon was a Distinguished Visiting Professor and holder of the Gordon D. Schaber Chair in Health Law and Policy.
 He also served a combined total of 12 years as the Dean of the University of Utah and University of Georgia law schools, and was a visiting law professor at both Stanford and New York University law schools.
 Since 1991, he has been a Commissioner and Special Advisor to the ABA Commission on Law and Aging, and he co-founded Utah Legal Services’ Senior Lawyer Volunteer Project.
 Spurgeon is a graduate of Princeton University, received his law degree from Stanford University Law School, and a Master of Laws degree from New York University Law School.
 He currently is Professor of Law and Dean Emeritus at both the University of Utah and the University of Georgia.

-Ms. Tanden is President of the Center for American Progress (CAP).
-She most recently served as Senior Advisor for health reform at the Department of Health and Human Services and also was part of President Obama’s health reform team.
-Prior to that, Tanden was the Director of Domestic Policy for the Obama-Biden presidential campaign and formerly served as policy director for the Hillary Clinton presidential campaign and earlier as Legislative Director for Sen. Hillary Rodham Clinton (D-NY).
+Neera Tanden is the President of the Center for American Progress (CAP).
+Tanden previously was Senior Advisor for health reform at the Department of Health and Human Services, advising Secretary Sebelius and working on President Obama’s health reform team to develop and pass the Affordable Care Act.
+Prior to that, Tanden was the Director of Domestic Policy for the Obama-Biden presidential campaign, managing all domestic policy proposals.
+She had formerly served as policy director for the Hillary Clinton presidential campaign and earlier as Legislative Director for Sen. Hillary Rodham Clinton (D-NY).
 A frequent guest on national television news program, Tanden is a graduate of Yale Law School.

 Stu Zimring, Esq. is in private practice